 This white paper focuses on payment applications in wearables.
-"Payment applications" are defined as the possible utilizations of a wearable device to perform some type of payment using the ISO/IEC 14443 contactless standard, while making use of a secure element.
-Such user applications correlate with secure applets that are installed in the secure element itself.
+"Payment applications" are defined as the possible utilizations of a wearable device to perform some type of payment using the ISO/IEC 14443 contactless standard and related payment standards.
+Such user applications correlate with secure applets that are installed in the device itself.
 Wearable devices may feature a single application or multiple applications, with many combinations possible.
-This section examines different applications, irrespective of how it is installed, personalized, or activated in the device; these aspects will be covered in Section 7.
+This section examines different applications, irrespective of how they are installed, personalized, or activated in the device; these aspects will be covered in Section 6.

-In addition to payment applications, other, non-payment, contactless applications are possible, such as coupons, loyalty cards, employee badges, student ID cards, hotel room keys, and several other forms of access control and user identification.
+In addition to payment applications, other, non-payment contactless applications are possible, such as coupons, loyalty cards, employee badges, student ID cards, hotel room keys, and several other forms of access control and user identification.
 While these are considered out of scope for the white paper, they may be deployed in conjunction with the payment applications discussed in this section.